 VPN technology removes geographic restrictions on browsing sites and also ensures the security and privacy of being on the Internet.
 Then let’s check Betternet VPN review now.
 Betternet offers a completely free VPN without registration, traffic restrictions or connection speed.
 The service is available through applications for Android and iOS, a program for Windows and extensions for Chrome or Firefox.
+Read also more about Best Internet Security for Business here.

 The very name of the service hints that Betternet is a composite image of the Network, in which there is no place for government surveillance, hacker attacks, far-fetched censorship and annoying advertising.
 At the forefront is anonymity and freedom of choice.
 Your data is not stored anywhere, and the transmitted information is encrypted from beginning to end, which in sum ensures the proper level of privacy.